CS411DSO-SU25/cs411-academicworld-dashboard/README.md

     For each year, the bar chart displays the **total number of publications** matching the active filters.
 This lets users quickly see peaks, trends, or drops in research activity.

   - **Why:**
-    Enables users to visualize how academic interest in specific topics has evolved over time—helpful for identifying emerging research areas, trends in faculty or university productivity, and periods of high scholarly activity.
+    Enables users to visualize how academic interest in specific topics has evolved over time helpful for identifying emerging research areas, trends in faculty or university productivity, and periods of high scholarly activity.
 Useful for prospective students, researchers, and academic planners.

   - **How:**
     - On any filter selection, a **parameterized SQL query** is constructed: